 Some of the emotional symptoms of a hormonal imbalance that hormone replacement therapy can relieve include low mood, irritability, stress, and anxiousness.

-Emotional Benefits For Women
+Emotional Benefits of BHRT For Women

 Estrogen is closely linked to a women’s emotional well-being and is also linked to mood disruptions that only occur in women, such as premenstrual syndrome, premenstrual dysphoric disorder, and postpartum low mood.